Pocket/data-flows/data-products/docs/flows/sql_etl/usage.md

 - `load.sql`
 - `offset.sql`

-Also, notice that we support files liveing at the top level of a folder within the `sql` folder.
+Also, notice that we support files living at the top level of a folder within the `sql` folder.
 We also support a single level of nesting files in subdirectories of a folder in `sql`.
+The `curated_feed_exports_aurora` is an example of the supporting nesting of subdirectories.
+If, needed SQL files can live at the top of the parent directory and will executed after the subdirectories are completed.